Ear Drainage: Types, Causes and Treatment

 Yes, Fluid in the ear that comes out can be prevented by:

-• Avoid inserting objects like cotton buds or any other object to reduce itching and prevent damage to your ear canal.
+• Avoid inserting objects like cotton buds or any other objects to reduce itching and prevent damage to your ear canal.
 It’s essential to get the help of professional cleaners for cleaning purposes.

-• Preventing children from inserting toys in their ears can help them avoid injury to their inner ears, which can cause an infection.
-Even during treatment, it’s important to avoid insertion to let the area heal properly.
+• Preventing children from inserting toys in their ears can help them avoid injury to their inner ear, which can lead to infection.
+Even during treatment, it’s crucial to prevent insertion to let the area heal properly.

-• In case of ear congestion, it is good to avoid swimming and air travel, as these scenarios can worsen congestion and affect the eardrum, which has the potential to cause ear drainage or fluid oozing out of the ear.
+• In cases of ear congestion, it is advisable to avoid swimming and air travel, as these activities can exacerbate congestion and potentially damage the eardrum, leading to ear drainage or fluid oozing from the ear.

-• Make sure to dry your ears properly after the shower or swimming to reduce the risk of an infection.
+• Be sure to dry your ears thoroughly after showering or swimming to reduce the risk of infection.

 When to consult a doctor?

 Ear drainage can be of different types, indicating different conditions.
-If the cause is only changes in pressure after swimming or showering, these are not concerning and will subside sometimes.
+If the cause is only changes in pressure after swimming or showering, these are not concerning and will sometimes subside.

-If the cause stems from a bacterial or viral infection, something gets stuck in the inner ear, or there is no infection.
-Still, fluid keeps coming out of your ear; it’s high time you consider medical consultation and get the proper treatment effectively.
+If the cause stems from a bacterial or viral infection, something gets stuck in the inner ear, or there is no infection at all.
+Still, fluid keeps coming out of your ear; it’s high time you consider online medical consultation and get the proper treatment effectively.
 You will get prescription drugs and treatment as per the nature and severity of your medical condition after a complete diagnosis.

 FAQs about ear drainage